harshini2000-dev/HydraSense/README.md

-# 💧 HydraSense: Smart Hydration Monitoring & Water Reminder System using Machine Learning
+# 💧 HydraSense: Dehydration Risk Detection System using Machine Learning

 ## 📌 Project Overview
-This project implements a machine learning based system to monitor daily hydration levels, predict personalized water intake requirements, and provide smart water reminders.
+This project implements a machine learning based system to monitor hydration levels and predict personalized water intake requirements.
 The system combines classification and regression models to detect dehydration risk and recommend appropriate water consumption based on individual lifestyle and environmental factors.

 ---

 ## 🎯 Objectives
 - Detect whether a person is dehydrated or well hydrated
 - Predict daily water intake requirements (in liters)
-- Generate personalized water intake reminders
 - Apply machine learning to a real-world health monitoring problem

 ---